Thames Valley Police: Underage PCSOs

 In 2007 Thames Valley Police admitted to being one of five UK forces that had employed Police Community Support Officers that were aged 16.
 This is not illegal as the minimum age limit of 18 applies to Constables, not PCSOs.
 However, concerns were raised that this represented "policing on the cheap" as candidates aged under 18 have a different wage scale and could cost £10,000 less per annum.
 It was also feared that the officers were being placed in unreasonable danger as PCSOs and police have been attacked and stabbed in the past.

+Discrimination incident

+In August 2024, the Thames Valley Police were found to have unlawfully “directly discriminated” against three white officers two years prior by passing them over for a promotion due to higher-ups secretly wanting to only promote someone from a racial minority instead, automatically promoting an underqualified Asian sergeant into the position of Detective-Inspector in order to boost the diversity of its senior staff, without properly considering the said white British officers for the same position.

 Budget cuts

 Proposed merger

 Proposals made by the Home Secretary on 20 March 2006 would see the force stay as a single strategic police force for the area, a merger with Hampshire Constabulary having been rejected.

 Budget deficit

 In 2010, it was reported that Thames Valley Police had to make savings of £52 million over the next four years.
 Chief Constable Thornton said that they would have to 'cut back on all non-essential activity'. £347 million of savings were identified including back office cuts and efficiency measures, as well as cutting officers numbers by 10%, meaning 800 officers.